 \section{Introduction}

 The effective mass of charge carriers is a central concept in solid-state physics and materials science, serving as a bridge between electronic band structure and observable transport phenomena.
-It governs how electrons and holes accelerate in response to electric fields, thus controlling electrical conductivity, charge mobility, and thermoelectric efficiency.
+It captures how electrons and holes respond to electric fields, thus entering into the determination of electrical conductivity, charge mobility, and thermoelectric efficiency \cite{ashcroft}.
 Materials with a low effective mass are particularly sought after in high-performance electronic and optoelectronic applications.
 These include transparent conducting oxides, where high mobility combined with optical transparency is required \cite{no_ceder, transparent_conducting}, as well as thermoelectric materials, where low effective mass enhances electrical conductivity and can contribute to a high power factor \cite{Suwardi2019InertialEvaluation, boltztrap_eff_mass}.
 More broadly it is also relevant for achieving low light yield in scintillators, where mobility affects recombination rates \cite{different_heuristics}.